silnrsi/font-ramsina/documentation/source/announcement.md

 This release includes the following changes for this version:

-- Moved Contextual Alternates lookup (calt) to Required Contextual Alternates lookup (rclt)
+- Moved the lookup in Contextual Alternates (calt) to Required Contextual Alternates (rclt)

+This change allows the font to render the correct forms of _kaph_, _mim_, and _nun_ in applications which turn off the Contextual Alternates feature.

 Both desktop and web fonts are provided in a single, all-platforms package on the [Download page](https://github.com/silnrsi/font-ramsina/releases).